 Our comprehensive process for initiating PrEP starts with a one-on-one consultation with one of our experienced healthcare providers, who will assess the patient’s eligibility and discuss potential benefits and considerations.
 During this consultation, patients can also ask questions and address their concerns.

 Next, we will conduct a comprehensive medical evaluation, typically including HIV testing, STI screening, and Kidney function tests.
-But in certain cases, the assessment may include additional tests to ensure that a patient is suitable for PrEP.
+However, in certain cases, the assessment may include additional tests to ensure that a patient is suitable for PrEP.

 Finally, we will talk through all of the potential side effects of PrEP medications and how to manage them.
 While PrEP is generally well-tolerated, it is essential to be aware of possible side effects, such as gastrointestinal discomfort or changes in kidney function.